trendoman/Cms-Fu/Routines/add-job/README.md

 ### masterpage

 An optional parameter that is mainly used with jobs that rely on URL requests.
-Function **add-job** will take the *masterpage* and convert it to URL with a querystring.
+Function **add-job** will take the *masterpage* and convert it to URL with a query string.
 ```html
 <cms:call 'add-job' name='sitemaps' list='mytodo' masterpage='index.php' />
 ```